 Bamboo carries great symbolism in Asian culture, but an actual bamboo plant isn't meant to be grown indoors.
-Not so with the very similar lucky bamboo plant (Dracaena sanderiana), whose owners learn not only about weaving green stalks into myriad twists and turns, but also about the plant's otherwise easy care regimen.
+Not so with the similar lucky bamboo (Dracaena sanderiana, USDA zones 10-11), which isn't a true bamboo plant.
+This plant's owners learn not only about weaving green stalks into myriad twists and turns but also about the plant's otherwise easy care regimen.
 Bamboo plant fertilizer such as Green Green lucky bamboo plant food is the only jolt of nutrients the plant needs so it can continue bringing good luck and health to your feng shui home.

 Add two to three drops of Green Green lucky bamboo fertilizer per stalk when you change the water on a biweekly basis.